Digital Designs: The Best Wavetable Synthesizers

 Which are the Best Wavetable Synthesizers?

 For a long time, it looked like no other form of synthesis could match the popularity of analog synthesizers.
-Analog was obviously the magic formula that promised warm and punchy sounds straight from the golden age of synthesis.
+Analog was the magic formula that promised warm and punchy sounds straight from the golden age of synthesis.

 With the exception of large workstations like the Korg Kronos, Yamaha Montage, and Roland Fantom, which continue to be popular, especially among live performers, hardly anyone seemed to care about digital hardware synths, which seemed tainted by distant memories of the gray nineties.

 However, we all know that history tends to repeat itself.
 As a result of renewed interest in the sounds of the 80s and 90s, the characteristic synthesis techniques of that era made a comeback, too.
+The dominance of affordable analog synths in the last decade or so may also have sparked a desire for something new and exciting – just like in the 80s.

 And that’s great, because those techniques deliver sounds that are difficult or impossible to achieve using analog synthesis – which was the reason for their development in the first place.